-4. Change the property values as needed.
+- 4. Change the properties as needed.

-- 5. Select how to proceed. - To modify only the selected object, click Modify. - To modify the selected object and to use the current values for the next objects of the same type, click the Set as default button and then click Modify. - To use the current values for the next objects of the same type, but not to modify the selected object, click the Set as default button.
+- 5. Select how to proceed.

+- To modify only the selected object, click Modify.

+- To modify the selected object and to use the current values the next time you create an object of the same type, click the Set as default button and then click Modify. - To use the current values the next time you create an object of the same type but not to modify the selected object, click the Set as default button.